security, thermostats, lighting/appliances, locks, garage doors, and more!

 Once the system is set up at your home, a remote connection to the cloud is created by Independent Alarm.
 Typically this “piggybacks” on the security monitoring that you may already be incurring.
 After the connection is set up, simply download / install the appropriate application for the system and you are online with the installed system.
 A user name and password are typically required for access to the software.
 The credentials are also supplied by Independent Alarm.

-If you are interested in seeing what it takes to have your home set up for some basic or advanced automation, please contact Independent Alarm at 856-854-9222.
+If you are interested in seeing what it takes to have your home set up for some basic or advanced automation, please contact Independent Alarm at 800-322-4231.
 Have questions about how the estimate process works?
-See a description of how we do business here.
+Learn more about how we do business here.